BND Hamburger Icon

 4. Take time for introductions.

-When people join the call, ask them to announce themselves.
-Once everyone is present, do a roll call to be sure no one is missing.
-During the meeting, before sharing your thoughts with the group, introduce yourself.
+During meetings with new people such as clients, before sharing your thoughts with the group, introduce yourself.
 Jacqueline Whitmore, a business etiquette expert and founder of The Protocol School of Palm Beach, says introductions are crucial.
 “If you are talking to somebody who isn’t familiar with you or the people in your company, it is helpful to know who is speaking.”

 Did You Know?Did you know